rubyfu/RubyFu/module_0x1__basic_ruby_kungfu/extraction.md

 ```

 **Using standard URI module**
-This returns an array of URL's
+This returns an array of URLs
 ```ruby
 require 'uri'
 URI.extract(string, ["http" , "https"])